confluentinc/ksql/docs/installation/install-ksql-with-docker.rst

     internal topics created by KSQL.

 ``KSQL_LISTENERS``
     A list of URIs, including the protocol, that the broker listens on.
+    If you are using IP6 then you should set to ``http://[::]:8088``.

 ``KSQL_PRODUCER_INTERCEPTOR_CLASSES``
     A list of fully qualified class names for producer interceptors.